unist-analytics/dalab/content/authors/jbh/_index.md

 ---
 # Display name
-title: SeungSu Kam
+title: Byeonghoon Jeon

 # Username (this should match the folder name)
 authors:
-- kam
+- jbh

 # Is this the primary user of the site?
 superuser: false

 # Role/position
 role: Combined Master-Doctor

 # Organizations/Affiliations
 organizations: